LinguaPhylo/PopFunc/README.md

   - If your tree is named `psi` (instead of `tree`), change `<down idref="tree"/>` to `<down idref="psi"/>`.
   - Rename operator IDs to something more descriptive (e.g., `"upDown_f0_tree"` or `"upDown_f0_b_tree"`).

-- **Parameter transforms**
-  - Use `Interval` for parameters constrained between 0 and 1, and `LogTransform` for strictly positive parameters.

 - **Tune `weight`, `scaleFactor`, etc.**
   - Adjust these to balance acceptance rates and sampling efficiency.